Contact me for feedback or questions! I reply to everyone.

 - Everything we learn in school is useless -

-- School wastes a lot of time -
+- School is designed to waste a lot of time -

 - School blocks real education -